 You’ve just got your new eyelash extensions and you’re feeling beautiful.
 Your stylist told you not to get them wet for 24 hours – No problem!
 You can skip the shower, right?
 But then you start to worry.
 What if you cry with eyelash extensions, will that ruin them?

-On top of that, we’ve also added the most important things to keep in mind if you happen to cry with eyelash extensions to minimize damage.
+On top of that, we’ve also added the most important things to keep in mind if you happen to cry while wearing eyelash extensions to minimize damage.

 Let’s jump right into it!